 Drop cap

 Drop caps for web are generally implemented with the CSS pseudoclass, ::first-letter .
 Any browser dev tools should work for analysing drop caps on the web.
 Firefox's dev tools has them under the pseudo elements section.

 It should also be noted that using :first-letter is best for accessibility.
-Other methods using an element wrapping the first letter cause problems with Screen readers.[1]
+Other methods using an element wrapping the first letter cause problems with screen readers.[1]

+Drop cap